 - Similarly, don't worry about classes too much.
 While certain classes and their abilities can be useful - the Hunter void class can go invisible or tether enemies for damage phases, for example - as with previous Raids on Normal mode there isn't much that depends on a specific class or sub-class.

 - That said, if you haven't already it's worth unlocking all three sub-classes to give you as many abilities as possible for both offence and defence.

-- As with previous Raids, team sizes comprise of six players and there is no matchmaking.
-The new Guided Games system, which allows players to join up with Clans who are advertising for open spots in an upcoming session, is unavailable for launch and will be in beta soon.
+- As with previous Raids, team sizes comprise of six players and there is no matchmaking - Raids revolve around tight co-ordination in puzzle-like scenarios and working with a team you know well will see you succeed.
+However, the new Guided Games system, which allows players to join up with Clans who are advertising for open spots in an upcoming session works around this.

 - Join a clan and Raid with members of the Clan in order to unlock a bonus Emblem by the end of it.

 Want more help?
 Our Destiny 2 guide and walkthrough covers everything to get you up to speed.
 Elsewhere, we have articles on how to beat this week's Pyramidion Nightfall, find the latest Treasure Map locations and descriptions of the new Prestige Raid differences, plus other activities including Lost Sectors, Heroic Public Events, and Flashpoints on EDZ, Titan, Nessus and Io.
 We also explain how to Power level to the 265, 300 and 305 Power caps, as well as what to spend Glimmer on, how to join Clans and how Mods, Infusion, and Engrams and Legendary Shards work, a Destiny 2 Exotics list, available Ornaments, Trials of the Nine and the weekly reset, how to unlock classes and subclasses, and how to complete the Destiny 2 Raid.
 Finally, for those waiting for it, here are details of the Destiny 2 launch time on PC.